 The young adults provide this second service, giving them authentic, hands-on experiences leading high-quality programs for children and youth and equally important, learning from the children and youth.
 PT’s programs focus on enriching the body, mind, and spirit, but we place a unique emphasis on literacy.
 During the summer, each child is paired daily with a volunteer to read one-on-one.
 Programs are strategically housed in churches in the heart of low-income communities.
 This partnership between these site churches and Project Transformation is designed so that churches can leverage the program to make new connections and form meaningful relationships with families in their immediate neighborhood.

 The Central Texas Conference is excited to host one of the newest chapters of Project Transformation!
-We are busy preparing for our first summer program in 2017.
+We are busy preparing for our third summer.

 For young adults interested in applying for an internship,